Twitter under Elon Musk: Miscellaneous

 In August 2023, Musk proposed deleting the "Block" feature, with the exception of direct messaging, instead replacing it with a stronger version of "Mute".
-In response to backlash received from anti-bullying activists for removing the feature, chief executive Linda Yaccarino confirmed the changes, with concern that if removed Twitter would violate the App Store and Google Play Store policies.
+In response to backlash received from anti-bullying activists for removing the feature, chief executive Linda Yaccarino confirmed the changes, with concern that if removed X would violate the App Store and Google Play Store policies.
 That same month, analysis from The Washington Post found that X was delaying links to external social media sites such as those owned by Meta Platforms, Substack, Bluesky, as well as Reuters and The New York Times, all companies that Musk has had grudges with.
 The Washington Post found that users were made to wait approximately five seconds before the links loaded.
 They also claimed that the New York Times had seen a drop in user traffic.
 A few hours after the story was first published, X started reversing this delay.
 Later that month, Fortune reported that Musk was planning to remove headlines and other text from news articles posted on Twitter, with the change taking effect in October 2024.

 In November 2023, Musk declared on X that users who use the phrases "decolonization" and "from the river to the sea", commonly used by activists calling for a Palestinian state, as well as "similar euphemisms", would be suspended.
 According to Musk, the phrases imply genocide of Jewish people, as well as "clear calls for extreme violence", against the terms of service of the platform, and was welcomed by ADL director Jonathan Greenblatt.

 In March 2024, antifascists published materials claiming to reveal the identity of the pseudonymous neo-Nazi cartoonist StoneToss.
-He sought help from Musk; Twitter then suspended multiple users who included StoneToss' alleged real name in their tweets, and amended its privacy policy to prohibit disclosure of others' real names.
-The following month, Musk announced that new users would soon have to pay in order to tweet, intended to combat the "onslaught of bots".
+He sought help from Musk; X then suspended multiple users who included StoneToss' alleged real name in their posts, and amended its privacy policy to prohibit disclosure of others' real names.
+The following month, Musk announced that new users would soon have to pay in order to post, intended to combat the "onslaught of bots".
 In June 2024, X made likes private, allowing only post authors to see who liked their posts.
 This decision sparked mixed reactions, with some users protesting by responding to posts they liked with images of the "Yeah!" button from Nintendo's discontinued Miiverse social network.

 In October 2024, the "For You" section was found to be highly politicized for new accounts with twice as much pro-Trump content than pro-Harris.
-Twitter also announced that the block function would be changed to allow blocked accounts to view public posts, but not interact with said posts, and regardless of consent, posts would be used to train generative AI.
+X also announced that the block function would be changed to allow blocked accounts to view public posts, but not interact with said posts, and regardless of consent, posts would be used to train generative AI.